hwhesselink/homekit-dashboard/README.md

 The new dashboard should show up in the Companion App.
 If it doesn't you may have to clear the frontend cache (on the device) by going to `Settings->Companion app->Debugging` and clicking _Reset the frontend cache_.

-NOTE: by default the sidebar and overflow button are hidden on mobile devices so if you're installing via a mobile device, once you open the dashboard there will be no way to exit.
+NOTE: by default the sidebar and overflow button are hidden on mobile devices if you have Kiosk Mode installed, so if you're installing via a mobile device once you open the dashboard there will be no way to exit.
 See the [configuration page][configureKioskUrl] for how to override this **before** installing via a mobile device.

 [hacsBadge]: https://my.home-assistant.io/badges/hacs_repository.svg